 Application for S.M.A.R.T.
 Housing

 The community benefits of S.M.A.R.T.
 Housing include: reasonably priced units, higher accessibility standards for persons with disabilities, and housing located close to transit.
 For more information on the S.M.A.R.T.
-Housing Program, email Alex Radtke, Project Coordinator.
+Housing Program, email Nathan Jones, Project Coordinator.
 NOTE: If you are looking for rental housing, please visit the Resources for Renters website.

 Density Bonuses allow developers to build more units than are allowed by a site’s base zoning if the developer agrees to set aside a portion of units for income-restricted affordable housing or in some cases pay a fee-in-lieu of providing affordable housing.
 The affordable housing units must be income restricted and leased or sold to a low or moderate income household for the required affordability period.
 Examples include the Downtown Density Bonus, University Neighborhood Overlay (UNO), Transit Oriented Development, East Riverside Corridor, and North Burnet Gateway Density Bonus.